StefRuseva88/selenium-ide/README.md

 ### Notes
 - Adjust Chrome security settings for smooth testing when using hardcoded credentials.
-- For Firefox, the Google Password Manager interference is minimized.
+- For Firefox, interference from Google Password Manager is minimized.

 ## Project Sections